Valid Parentheses

 - If characters is an

-is the open equivalent pop thestack
+stackis the open equivalent pop thestack - Otherwise return

-, the string isn’t closing the last open parentheses
+false, the string isn’t closing the last open parentheses

 - If the top of the